cjmet/WeatherKitty/Project.md

   - [x] Retrieve data from a third-party API and use it to display something within your app.
   - [ ] Create a form and store the submitted values using an external API (e.g. a contact form, survey, etc).
   - [ ] Persist data to an external API and make the stored data accessible in your app (including after reload/refresh).
-        &nbsp;
+        `I'm saving a fair bit of data to custom caching: location, weather, history, and most api calls` &nbsp;

 - [ ] **Optional Features (Swap with Section 1)**